ZoeBetta/spot_ws/README.md

 rosrun vel clicked_point.py

 ## TODO
-modify the frontier filter in order to delete stupid frontiers, like the ones with a lot of obstacles around, i prefer the robot not stuck that doesn't explore everything
+test if the pointcloud conversion works to start the map from a different point